emeraldwhisper

 Examples of holistic treatments are yoga and meditation.
 An inpatient or residential program has a structured nature.
 This helps you to create healthy routines, learn coping skills, and build a strong foundation for recovery.

-• Outpatient programs can be a good choice if you don't require around-the-clock supervision as an alternative to inpatient therapy.
+This can be a good option if you do not need constant supervision instead of inpatient therapy.
 You can live at home and attend therapy, counseling, and support groups at the treatment facility.
 This allows you to create a schedule that gives you more flexibility.

 Outpatient drug and alcohol treatment programs provide thorough treatment alternatives.
 They also give access to a network of services and community support.
 This is all without needing full-time residency.